nbeaver/why-linux-is-better/why-linux-is-better.rst

 .. _even Microsoft loves open source: http://www.networkworld.com/article/2216878/windows/microsoft---we-love-open-source-.html

-This discussion will only discuss Microsoft and other companies in so far as their actions are directly relevant to the technically capabilities of Windows and Linux.
+(This discussion will only mention Microsoft and other companies in so far as their actions are directly relevant to the technically capabilities of Windows and Linux.
+As an aside, Microsoft gets a lot of guff in the open-source world, but their behavior is typical of almost any company that relies primarily on selling proprietary software and devices for revenue.
+It's just economics, not malice.)

-The examples are intended to be accurate at the cost of possible dryness due to technical detail.
+The discussion is intended to be accurate at the cost of possible dryness due to technical detail.

 I am most familiar with the Debian-based family of Linux distributions, so my remarks will necessarily touch on these more,